carsonfb/goldfire-rides-again/README.md

 - The fire at the top is reversed left-to-right from the fire on the bottom.
 Originally these were the same but having them reversed is a performance change.
 - The frames / second are displayed when the user quits instead of the credits
 - The fire algorithm is slightly different
-- This version is slower since it is written in Python and OpenGL rather than x86 Assembler and direct hardware calls
+- This version is slower since it is written in Python and OpenGL rather than x86 Assembler and direct hardware calls.
+Although, the user-facing speed is actually higher.
 - This version is released under a Creative Commons license (see the License section below)

 Notes